 What this means is that the difference between Spring, Summer, Autumn and Winter are all very noticeable.
 Below is a summary of what you might expect if you visit Hobart during different times of the year.

 Summers in Hobart are comfortable and mostly warm.
-The average temperatures range from a dry 11.5 – 21°C. This is a great time to visit for swimming on day trips to the coast or longer hikes in the surrounding mountains.
+The average temperatures range from a dry 11.5 to 21°C. This is a great time to visit for swimming on day trips to the coast or on longer hikes in the surrounding mountains.

 Autumn is a great time to visit Hobart because you will experience many calm, sunny days with temperatures averaging between 9 – 17°C. The city turns a beautiful yellow and orange.
 Look for the Tasmanian Fagus, or Deciduous beech, which is the only deciduous tree (trees that shed their leaves for Winter) in Australia.

 Winter is a great time to visit Hobart, especially for Aussies, who will get to experience a domestic trip that feels like you’ve left the country.
 Mount Wellington is often peaked with snow and temperatures range between 5 – 12.°C.

 Spring is a beautiful time of year in Hobart.
 It’s also the wettest time with average temperatures falling between 7 – 16.°C. Due to the increased rainfall, many of the waterfalls around Hobart are in peak flow during Spring.

 I don’t usually comment too much on weather in blog posts about attractions or things to do, however, Hobart’s weather is so unique that I feel that all visitors should consider it.
 The weather in Hobart is extremely localised.
 This makes planning activities to do in Hobart a little difficult.